 The central artery of the retina courses anteriorly and inferior to the optic nerve, It then pierces the dura and the arachnoid of the optic nerve.
 It then runs in the centre of t...

-The central canal is a CSF-filled space which runs the entire length of the spinal cord and represents the most caudal portion of the ventricular system.
+The central canal is the longitudinal CSF-filled space which runs the entire length of the spinal cord and represents the most caudal portion of the ventricular system.
+It is lined by ependyma.

 A number of cell groups in the reticular formation of the pons and medulla are responsible for the central control of the respiratory cycle: